-A Single-Unit Dwelling is defined in the Newport Beach Zoning Code as a structure on a single lot containing one dwelling unit and one housekeeping unit.
+A Single-Unit Dwelling is defined as a structure on a single lot containing one dwelling unit and one housekeeping unit.
 The structure shall be constructed in compliance with the California Building Code (CBC) and placed on a permanent foundation.
 Single-Unit Dwellings may be attached or detached.
 An attached dwelling is owned in fee, located on an individual lot, and shares a wall or roof with another structure.
 A detached dwelling is also owned in fee and located on an individual but is not connected to another structure in any way.